yasithdev/capsnet/README.md

 This repository provides Capsule Layer Implementations according to the original paper.
 Working in TensorFlow 2.x.

+Configured to be installable as a pip package

 # Files
 * capsnet.py - Capsule Layer implementations usable to create your own models
 * main.py - Code to train and evaluate the MNIST capsule network in the original paper